-Policy: FH-1.1: Move towards more balanced and integrated living patterns by addressing: 1. concentrations of older affordable and naturally occurring affordable housing, low-income households, and people of color in Block Group 1 of Census Tract 101 (see Figure 4 Map); and 2. disparities in rates of homeownership for Hispanic/Latino residents compared to White residents.
+Policy: FH-1.1: Move towards more balanced and integrated living patterns by addressing:

+- 1. older affordable and naturally occurring affordable housing, low-income households, and people of color throughout the City; - 2. disparities in rates of homeownership for Hispanic/Latino residents compared to White residents; - 3. increase housing choices and affordability; and - 4. employ place-based strategies toward community revitalization.

-Program FH-1.1.1: The City will conduct outreach in both English and Spanish at least once per year to encourage owners in Block Group 1 to apply for funding through the City's Community Development Block Grant (CDBG) Housing Rehabilitation Program.
-The City will focus on Block Group 1 with its older stock of affordable and naturally occurring affordable housing properties for neighborhood revitalization.
+Program FH-1.1.1: Housing Rehabilitation Outreach.
+The City will conduct outreach in both English and Spanish at least once per year to encourage owners to apply for funding through the City's Community Development Block Grant (CDBG) Housing Rehabilitation Program.
+The City will focus on its older stock of affordable and naturally occurring affordable housing properties for neighborhood revitalization.
 Outreach may consist of the following: posting links on the City's website and Facebook page, posting physical flyers at City Hall and around the City, and sending an "email blast" to the City's stakeholder contact list.